Navigation

 Share this:

 As silly as this particular set of rankings may sound to some, Dallasites will surely recognize this as serious business.
 And Thumbtack seems to have taken a pretty serious approach to its methodology for the report too.
-The site examined which of the top 40 metropolitan areas had the most requests for air conditioning-related projects from May through June 2024, while adjusting for population size by ranking cities based on the number of project requests per capita.
+The site examined which of the top 40 metropolitan areas had the most requests for air conditioning-related projects in May and June 2024, while adjusting for population size, by ranking cities based on the number of project requests per capita.

 “Austin topped the list of sweatiest cities in America, with temperatures in Texas reaching triple digits in May, one of the hottest Mays ever recorded,” the Thumbtack report stated.
 “With Dallas-Ft.
 Worth and Houston also topping the list, Texans have been diligent about trying to stay cool this summer.
 Temperatures have surged in the south — with both Atlanta and D.C. experiencing hotter than average temperatures.”

-OK, so maybe The Lovin Spoonful was singing about Texas as a whole.
-If Thumbtack can name Dallas-Fort Worth as a single city, then an oldies band can refer to a state as a city too as far as we see things.
+OK, so maybe The Lovin' Spoonful was singing about Texas as a whole.
+If Thumbtack can name Dallas-Fort Worth as a single city, then an oldies band can refer to a state as a city, too, the way we see it.

 • Central AC Installation or Replacement - $1,883-$7,621 (cost depends on size of home and complexity of system)